Bean-Machine/asteroids/README.md

 ## 📝 About

-I created this project as part of teaching myself programming from scratch.
+I created this project as part of teaching myself Python from scratch.
 It began as an object-oriented Python implementation using Tkinter.
 After discovering performance bottlenecks, I refactored it into a purely procedural design using dictionaries and standalone functions — which significantly improved performance.
+Code 100% my own, no AI was used.

 Later, to strengthen my JavaScript skills, I ported the game to a browser version using HTML, CSS, and vanilla JavaScript.